 I gave her my information because she said she wanted to call me and she asked about my photography work.
 It was a great conversation.
 I love randomly bumping into random Black women because we usually end up talking about natural hair, cuisine or traveling.

 Though economic times are strenuous for most Americans, so most of us travel a lot less or not at all, every experience we can have to simply get away from home to explore should be treasured.
 Research shows that quality experiences have a longer impact on our happiness than the acquisition of possessions does.
-Research also shows that sometimes “distance” from problems makes us think more creatively about those very same problems (read this in an interesting book called Imagine by J. Lehrer).
+Research also shows that sometimes “distance” from problems makes us think more creatively about those very same problems.

 I love to hear great tales about the travel experiences of everyone I know, especially Black women.
 My best travel buddy is my best friend who is a Black woman that genuinely defines cosmopolitan in a substantive way.
 She speaks Spanish and Mandarin.
 She trains in Brazilian jiu jitsu.
 She gardens and cooks.
 She made chitterlings sushi before.
 Yep.